 Our testing revealed that in the Crystal Mark test; the HyperX Predator showed impressive speeds that easily went above 1,200 MB/s, however, the speed wasn’t as impressive as the Intel’s SSD going above 1,500 MB/s.
 Do keep in mind that the Intel 750 is definitely the cheaper, and faster option here.

 While speed isn’t the biggest turning point for Kingston here, the HyperX Predator is certainly one of better NVME SSDs we have seen in the market.
 In simpler words, the Kingston HyperX Predator is an SSD built for those who prefer some style over substance.

 5. Samsung 850 Pro

-Very Popular and Most stable sata ssd
+Very Popular and Most stable sata ssd for gaming

 We’re now moving on to the affordable territory.
 Much like the Samsung 950 Pro, the 850 Pro offers an impressive, if not the same level of performance on a much cheaper degree.

 Unlike the bigger brother, this powerhouse comes in the 2.5-inch form factor and offers a SATA interface instead of the much expensive, and super-fast PCI-e interface.